Deep Reinforcement Learning for Energy-Efficient on the Heterogeneous Computing Architecture: Introduction

-The structure of this article is as follows: In Section \ref{sec:methods}, we explain how the power-saving framework operates on the heterogeneous computing platform and provide details on the signal processing and algorithm calculation workflow.
-Section \ref{sec:eval} presents a quantitative evaluation of the \gls*{drl} algorithm, demonstrating the power-saving effects achieved by the framework.
-In Section \ref{sec:discussion}, we discuss the power-saving results and compare them with relevant research to demonstrate our contributions.
-Finally, in Section \ref{sec:conclusion}, we provide a conclusion and suggest areas for future research.
+The article's structure is organised as follows: In Section \ref{sec:methods}, the power-saving framework's operation on the heterogeneous computing platform is elucidated, along with details on the signal processing and algorithm calculation workflow.
+Section \ref{sec:eval} presents a quantitative evaluation of the \gls*{drl} algorithm, showcasing the achieved power-saving effects.
+Section \ref{sec:discussion} engages in a discussion of the power-saving results, drawing comparisons with relevant research to highlight contributions.
+Lastly, Section \ref{sec:conclusion} delivers a conclusion and suggests potential avenues for future research.